dddrrreee/cs140e-23win/labs/8-uart/README.md

 reached that magic point of understanding where: there is nothing else.

 *NOTE*:
-  - Make sure you read through the [mini-UART cheatsheet](miniUART.md)
+  - Make sure you read through the [mini-UART cheatsheet](../../notes/miniUART.md) in the Notes directory.

 In addition, you'll implement your own *software* UART implementation that can entirely bypass the pi hardware and talk directly to the